wp-staging/wp-staging/readme.txt

 [https://wp-staging.com/wp-staging-changelog](https://wp-staging.com/wp-staging-changelog)

 == Upgrade Notice ==
-Important Update!
-Existing previously created backup files may be invalid under certain circumstances and can lead to a faulty website after restoration.
-This is a highly recommended update!
-Please create a new backup after installing this update to ensure that this potential error does not affect your backup file.
+This is a maintenance update.
+We recommend to update to this version.